MCL Tear Rehab in Crystal City, MO

 - Direct Impact or Trauma:

-- Contact Sports: Football, soccer, and hockey players in Crystal City, MO often experience direct blows to the outer knee, resulting in the inner knee being overstretched or torn.
+- Contact Sports: Football, soccer, and hockey players in Crystal City, MO frequently sustain direct impacts to the outer knee, resulting in the inner knee being overstretched or torn.

-- Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee raises the risk of MCL tears by overloading the ligament.
+- Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee may heighten the risk of MCL tears due to overcompensation by the ligament.
 Imbalances between the quadriceps and hamstrings may destabilize the knee, adding strain to the MCL.

 MCL tear prevention includes proper conditioning, strength training, flexibility routines, and protective sports gear.